Skip to main content

 • Disturbed seedbeds

-• Damaged irrigation lines
+• Damaged irrigation lines and infrastructure

 • Grazed or trampled pasture